jayellho/parallel-works-internship-summer-2025/README.md

 ### 3. Agent - does configuration on instance and also periodic health and metrics updating
 - This involved significant troubleshooting due to authentication issues with JWT and difficulty in debugging due to limited error messages and also slower iteration (needed to wait for instance provision).
-- A better approach would have been to inject the agent onto a Docker container and iterate to a certain extent before using the actual instances.
+- A better approach would have been to inject the agent onto a Docker container and iterate until the agent worked before using the actual instances.
-- Specific configuration:
--
+- Specific configuration: installs Python and Goofys, installs CLI agent for monitoring, sets up SSH for user with appropriate permissions, runs user bootstrap script.

 https://github.com/user-attachments/assets/2191b186-b1fc-4f32-8244-232ee9965282

+# Overall Learning
+1. Programming idioms and language quirks for: Golang, MongoDB, React
+2. How to design API endpoints and use of related routers (chi, Fiber) and frameworks like Huma (no need to update API documentation with this!)
+3. Understanding and modifying a large codebase of millions of lines of code.
+4. Communication is key especially in a remote work setting with no physical interaction.

 # Work done
 ### 1. Implement feature flag and toggle for sidebar.